2025 Military Pay Raise: Four Smart Ways to Put Your Money to Work

 1. Pay down debt

 If you have high-interest-rate credit cards or other debt that is weighing you down, increase your monthly payment to reduce the amount of interest you are paying and retire your debt faster.
-As you can see in the graph below, paying off a $5,000 balance at a 15 percent interest rate can end up costing closer to $7,000.
-Or consider a consolidation loan that allows you to lower your interest rate and further accelerate your efforts to eliminate debt.
+As you can see in the graph below, paying off a $5,000 balance at a 15% interest rate can end up costing closer to $7,000.
+Taking out a debt consolidation loan that allows you to lower your interest rate could further accelerate your efforts to eliminate debt.
 These options, either individually or in combination, enable you to utilize your military pay raise to thoughtfully and methodically pay off debt, and then repurpose that additional income for other objectives.

 2. Increase your emergency savings